loccao1105/loccao1105.github.io/_posts/2021-12-31-deep-learning.md

 [[6] Simeoni, Matthieu and Kashani, Sepand and Hurley, Paul and Vetterli, Martin.
 "DeepWave: a recurrent neural-network for real-time acoustic imaging". *Advances in Neural Information Processing Systems*, 2019.](https://proceedings.neurips.cc/paper/2019/hash/e9bf14a419d77534105016f5ec122d62-Abstract.html)

 <span id="jump_ref7">[[7] Daubechies, Ingrid and Defrise, Michel and De Mol, Christine.
 "An iterative thresholding algorithm for linear inverse problems with a sparsity constraint".*Communications on Pure and Applied Mathematics: A Journal Issued by the Courant Institute of Mathematical Sciences*, 2019.](https://onlinelibrary.wiley.com/doi/abs/10.1002/cpa.20042?casa_token=NdetDJihuEYAAAAA:ggEgBIc_u5It6u3XUsgrsCh59mhI_R5UjwZslSYQQPYHzsyTaIpbn8YzWr-vGxbQSe7x5OAmCxDZgjT9JA)

+<span id="jump_ref8">[[8] Daubechies, Ingrid and Defrise, Michel and De Mol, Christine.
+"An iterative thresholding algorithm for linear inverse problems with a sparsity constraint".*Communications on Pure and Applied Mathematics: A Journal Issued by the Courant Institute of Mathematical Sciences*, 2019.](https://onlinelibrary.wiley.com/doi/abs/10.1002/cpa.20042?casa_token=NdetDJihuEYAAAAA:ggEgBIc_u5It6u3XUsgrsCh59mhI_R5UjwZslSYQQPYHzsyTaIpbn8YzWr-vGxbQSe7x5OAmCxDZgjT9JA)

+<span id="jump_ref9">[[9] Daubechies, Ingrid and Defrise, Michel and De Mol, Christine.
+"An iterative thresholding algorithm for linear inverse problems with a sparsity constraint".*Communications on Pure and Applied Mathematics: A Journal Issued by the Courant Institute of Mathematical Sciences*, 2019.](https://onlinelibrary.wiley.com/doi/abs/10.1002/cpa.20042?casa_token=NdetDJihuEYAAAAA:ggEgBIc_u5It6u3XUsgrsCh59mhI_R5UjwZslSYQQPYHzsyTaIpbn8YzWr-vGxbQSe7x5OAmCxDZgjT9JA)